 Do you know the famous Japanese omelet?
 In Japan it is called tamagoyaki (卵焼き or 玉子焼き), which literally means grilled egg.
 It can also be called dashimaki tamago (出し巻き卵) because of its shape and the dashi in its recipe.
-In this article we will talk a little about the famous Japanese omelets that are very different and very successful.
+In this article, we are going to talk a little about the famous Japanese omelets that are very different and very successful.

-The Japanese omelet is made up of fried eggs in different layers and then rolled up.
-They are usually prepared in a specific frying pan with a rectangular shape called makiyakinabe.
+The Japanese omelet is made up of eggs fried in different layers and then rolled up.
+They are usually prepared in a specific skillet with a rectangular shape called a makiyakinabe.
 There is an infinite variety of tamagoyaki, in the dough they make combinations with eggs, dashi, rice vinegar, soy sauce and even serve.
 It is usually stuffed with whatever the person desires, from salty things to sweet things.

-Tamagoyaki is usually served with other dishes, but it is also popular as breakfast and breakfast.
-Some often use it in preparing the obento (lunchbox), it helps in various combinations to create a culinary art.
-This recipe is very simple and you can add any seasoning or filling you want.
-The big difficulty is trying to make an omelet with dashi, because the texture is finer and more fragile, but it is much more delicious.
+Tamagoyaki is often served with other dishes, but is also popular for breakfast and breakfast.
+Some people use it in the preparation of the obento (lunch box), it helps in various combinations to create a culinary art.
+This recipe is very simple and you can add whatever seasoning or filling you want.
+The great difficulty is trying to make an omelet with dashi, because the texture is thinner and more fragile, but it is much more delicious.

 Different types of Japanese omelets

 There are thousands of variations and different types of tamagoyaki or other Japanese omelets.
 Let's see some below:

 Iri Tamago – They are scrambled eggs forming flakes that are usually used as a topping for other dishes.

 Usuyaki Tamago – A cooked omelet in a leaf shape that is often used for wrapping temari sushi or also to cut and create a Kinshi Tamago, a kind of grated omelet resembling noodles that is also often used in sushi or as a topping for other dishes.